Among the great conductors of the twentieth century, Leopold Stokowski had a

 commercial transcriptions.
 However, I believe the Stokowski material

 on this site from my sources and from my friends is of a level from which

 likely you can appreciate Stokowski's art and enjoy the performances and

 the music, which give great pleasure today, even ninety years later.

-The contents of this site are organized below into four sections:
+The contents of this site are organized below into three sections:

 1. Stokowski - Philadelphia Orchestra acoustic

-other material about Stokowski and the Philadelphia Orchestra.
+career of Leopold Stokowski beyond the Philadelphia Orchestra.

-listing of the Musicians of Leading United States Orchestras.
+listing of the Musicians of Leading United States Orchestras, including

 In researching the 'Principal' or 'solo' musicians of the